adimajo/whiteapp_flask/README.md

 `BOOT_SONAR_TOKEN`: you can obtain this token by logging in to [sonarcloud.io](https://sonarcloud.io/) and generating a key.

-`CI_REGISTRY`: the Docker registry on which to upload the image, e.g. index.docker.io or registry.gitlab.com
+`DOCKER_CI_REGISTRY`: the Docker registry on which to upload the image, e.g. index.docker.io or registry.gitlab.com

-`CI_REGISTRY_USER`: your registry username, e.g. Gitlab or Dockerhub username
+`DOCKER_CI_REGISTRY_USER`: your registry username, e.g. Gitlab or Dockerhub username

-`CI_REGISTRY_PASSWORD`: your registry password (or access token), e.g. Gitlab or Dockerhub username
+`DOCKER_CI_REGISTRY_PASSWORD`: your registry password (or access token), e.g. Gitlab or Dockerhub username

 ## Using the Travis pipeline